 TEL: (US) 1-212-643-1985

 The Art Prospect Festival showcases innovative art projects that activate public space and promotes international collaboration and community engagement.
 Art Prospect invites artists from around the world to transform familiar urban landscapes with temporary, site-specific, and participatory art works and performances addressing local concerns, histories, and culture.
-An annual event in St. Petersburg, Russia since 2012, the Festival has also taken place in Baku, Azerbaijan; Tbilisi, Georgia; Bishkek, Kyrgyzstan; Kyiv, Ukraine, and online.
+An annual event held in St. Petersburg, Russia since 2012, the Festival has also taken place in Baku, Azerbaijan; Tbilisi, Georgia; Bishkek, Kyrgyzstan; Kyiv, Ukraine, and online.
 Due to Russia’s current full-scale invasion of Ukraine, the Festival was cancelled in 2022.
 It will take place in Bishkek, Kyrgyzstan in 2023.